 Technology is being developed and implemented faster than workers can keep up.
 The McKinsey Global Institute (MGI) reported in January that automation is estimated to raise productivity growth globally by up to 1.4 percent annually.
 MGI also surveyed occupations in countries representing 80 percent of the global labor force and found that while the number jobs that can be fully-automated is low, nearly every job can be partially automated.

 The growing skills gap can be addressed through innovative apprenticeship programs, as FESTO and STOBER have shown.
 Businesses will need to proactively train current and prospective employees to ensure their talent pipeline will remain intact in years to come.

 Do you have questions about meeting your manufacturing workforce needs in Greater Cincinnati?
-Share them with me at email@example.com or give me a call at (513) 862-8470.
+Contact us at firstname.lastname@example.org.